Saturday, 29 November 2025

 The influence of the Septuagint on the New Testament

-What influenced the New Testament writers such as here?
-The Greek translation of the Old Testament is an influence.
-This is what we call the Septuagint (or the LXX).
-In part 1, we saw that there were various ways of conveying the divine name in different versions of the Septuagint.
-The versions that are an obvious influence on the New Testament are the ones that say "Lord."
+Recap: what influenced the New Testament writers, such as we see here, to prefer "Lord"?
+Basically, the Greek translation of the Old Testament, a big influence on them.
+And it is what we call the Septuagint translation (or the LXX).
+In part 1, we saw that there were various ways of conveying the divine name in different versions of the LXX.
+The versions that are an obvious influence on the New Testament are the ones that say "Lord" instead of Yahweh.

-So, there is the interesting question of what versions of the Septuagint would have been handled by the writers of the New Testament who quoted from it.
-What copies were in their hands?
 This would be in the second half of the first century.
-We can ignore the ‘oldest’ manuscripts for the purpose of this question, as the oldest ones won’t be the ones handled by the writers of the New Testament.
+We can ignore the ‘oldest’ manuscripts of the LXX for the purpose of this question, as the oldest ones won’t be the ones handled by the writers of the New Testament.
 They weren’t in a museum of oldest copies.
 It is highly likely that more recently made copies would be their working copies.

-We can be reasonably confident that by the middle of the first century AD, copies of the Septuagint with κυριος (Kurios) existed, right when they needed to be for the New Testament writers working with them.
+We can be reasonably confident that by the middle of the first century AD, copies of the LXX with κυριος (Kurios) existed, right when they needed to be for the New Testament writers working with them.
+The New Testament itself is evidence for that.
+We sometimes see a match between copies of the LXX and copies of the New Testament, such that the latter is quoting the former.
+It just lines up that way.

 The New Testament authors didn’t write down “Yahweh.”
-But that doesn’t mean they didn’t have the divine name in front of them when they read the Septuagint - sometimes it may have had the Greek form of the name, ιαω - ΙΑΩ in capitals (pronounced Iao).
-We don’t actually know, but they could have sometimes.
-Although it’s mostly assumed that their copies of the Septuagint instead had κυριος (Kurios), it’s just possible that they also saw copies with ιαω.
+But that doesn’t mean they didn’t have the divine name in front of them when they read the Septuagint.
+Or sometimes it may have had the Greek abbreviation of the name, ιαω - ΙΑΩ in capitals (pronounced Iao).
+We don’t actually know, but they could have.
+Although it’s mostly assumed that their copies of the Septuagint had κυριος (Kurios), it’s just possible that they also saw copies with ιαω.
 But they didn’t write ιαω themselves.
 They wrote κυριος.
+That means they were not using any of the standard ways of representing the divine name except κυριος, a substitute word.

 Why did they do this, we may ask?
 Why did they go all the way in substituting the divine name?

-The New Testament authors didn't do that to hide something, they did it to reveal something.
+The New Testament authors didn't use "Lord" to hide something, they did it to reveal something.

 OT - “And it shall come to pass, that whosoever shall call on the name of YAHWEH shall be delivered” (Joel 2:32)